Stone-Gelfand duality for metrically complete lattice-ordered groups: Introduction

 Now, there is an adjunction between $\mathsf{V}$ and $\KH^{\op}$ that takes a unital vector lattice $V$ to its maximal spectral space, that is, its set of maximal (vector-lattice) ideals topologised by the hull-kernel topology; and a compact Hausdorff space $X$ to the unital vector lattice $\Cc(X)$.
 The adjunction descends to an equivalence between the full subcategory of $\mathsf{V}$ on the metrically complete vector lattices, and $\KH^{\op}$.
 This is the version of Stone-Gelfand Duality obtained by Yosida.

-From a first perspective, in this paper we pursue the extension of Yosida's version of Stone-Gelfand Duality obtained by relaxing the hypothesis that $V$ be a real linear space, allowing $V$ to be instead a lattice-ordered Abelian group (Abelian $\ell$-group, for short).
-The notion of unit and of pseudometric induced by the unit are defined as in the vector lattice case---in \eqref{eq:metric}, in order to use only the $\mathbb{Z}$-module structure of the underlying Abelian group in defining the pseudometric, replace the right-hand side by
+From a first perspective, in this paper we pursue the extension of Yosida's version of Stone-Gelfand Duality obtained by relaxing the hypothesis that $V$ be a real linear space, allowing $V$ to be instead a lattice-ordered Abelian group.
+Let us recall that a \emph{lattice-ordered group} (\emph{$\ell$-group}, for short) is a group endowed with a lattice structure such that the group operation distributes over both lattice operations; for background, please see \cite{MR0552653}.
+The notions of unit and of pseudometric induced by the unit are defined for Abelian $\ell$-groups as in the vector lattice case---in order to use only the $\mathbb{Z}$-module structure of the underlying Abelian group in defining the pseudometric, replace the right-hand side of \eqref{eq:metric} by

 Archimedean unital $\ell$-groups are defined as in the vector-lattice case; it is a standard result that Archimedean $\ell$-groups are Abelian \cite[Théorème 11.1.3]{MR0552653}, and it is again true that the pseudometric is a metric precisely when the Archimedean condition holds.
 A unital $\ell$-group is \emph{metrically complete} if it is Archimedean and complete in the metric induced by its unit.
 We abbreviate `unital lattice-ordered Archimedean (hence Abelian) group complete in the metric induced by its unit' by \emph{metrically complete $\ell$-group}.
-We thus have the category $\Gr$ of unital Abelian $\ell$-groups and lattice-group homomorphisms preserving the distinguished unit; and a full subcategory $\cG$ on those objects that are metrically complete.
+We thus have the category $\Gr$ of unital Abelian $\ell$-groups and lattice-group homomorphisms preserving the distinguished unit; and a full subcategory $\cG$ on those objects which are metrically complete.

 Then the question arises, \emph{what should replace the category $\KH$ in order to regain a dual equivalence with $\cG$}.